OpenMDAO/POEMs/POEM_104.md

 The default implementation of DirectSolver, which uses Scipy's implementation of SuperLU is sometimes slower than other direct linear solvers available, notably umfpack and klu.

 ## Description

-These linear solvers are available in PETSc, which is already a dependency of OpenMDAO.
+These linear solvers are available in PETSc, which is already an optional dependency of OpenMDAO.
 These solvers will be available via the new `PETScDirectSolver` class.

 The linear solver solves the system `Ax = b`, and in OpenMDAO this is generally used to solve for total derivatives using the unified derivatives equations.